 Course Code EDU201

 Course Title School Internship of a School Subject-I

 Type of course Practical

 LTP 0 0 0

 Credits 8

 Course prerequisite

-Course Objectives

-(CO) 1.
-Observe children and the teaching learning process in a systematic manner.

-2. Relate to and communicate with children.

-3. Learn the nuances of the practice of teaching in a school using appropriate methods, materials and skills
+Course Objectives (CO) The students will be able to: Observe children and the teaching learning process in a systematic manner.
+Relate to and communicate with children.
+Learn the nuances of the practice of teaching in a school using appropriate methods, materials and skills.

-1 4.
 Evaluate school textbooks and other resource material critically in the context of children's development and pedagogic approach used.

-5. Develop a repertoire of resources which can be used by the intern later in his/her teaching.
+Develop a repertoire of resources which can be used by the intern later in his/her teaching.